-CHA provides required USCIS immigration (Green Card) physicals for the Department of Homeland Security and U.S. Citizen and Immigration Services (USCIS or INS).
+CHA provides required USCIS immigration (Green Card) physicals for the Dept. of Homeland Security and U.S. Citizen and Immigration Services (USCIS or INS).

 These services are perfect for people coming to the U.S. or employers who hire from another country.
 Our staff will record the results on Form I-693 for the applicant to return to the USCIS.
 Form I-693 | Instructions